santi224m/Formula-1-Nearest-Race-Finder/README.md

 ## Implementation

-This program will be implemented using a grid data structure to store the locations of all the Formula 1 races.
+This program will be implemented using a quadtree data structure to store the locations of all the Formula 1 races.
 The locations will be stored as latitude and longitude coordinates.

-### Grid Construction
+### Quadtree Construction

-The grid will be constructed based on the minimum and maximum latitude and longitude values of the locations in the dataset.
-This will allow the grid to be as small as possible while still encompassing all the locations.
+The quadtree will be constructed based on the minimum and maximum latitude and longitude values of the locations in the dataset.
+This will allow the quadtree to be as small as possible while still encompassing all the locations.

 #### Nearest Neighbor Search

-The program will perform a nearest neighbor search on the grid to find the Formula 1 race closest to the user's location.
+The program will perform a nearest neighbor search on the quadtree to find the Formula 1 race closest to the user's location.

 #### Output